elissahuang/GachaponSim/README.md

 !cb roll <index> <amount>: Roll the gacha a set amount of times

 !cb boss: Roll Combined Fate for a mini/mvp card

+!cb bossroll <boss card>: How many times do you have to roll to get this card?

+!cb carrot <question>: magic 8 ball